 There probably was no saint called Valentine and the story we have about him is rather gruesome, but that shouldn’t keep you from making February 14 all about love.
 Love of family, friends and neighbors deserves to be celebrated every bit as much as romantic love, and maybe even more.

 Include strangers: fill up snack-sized Ziploc bags with foil-wrapped chocolate hearts or kisses and hide them for others to find.
 Take extra signed valentines to the public library and tuck them into books.
 Put them under soup cans on the shelves of your local supermarket.
 Carry valentines in your pocket, backpack or purse and pass them out to those you meet and greet–the bus driver, the postal clerk, the crossing guard.
-If there is no snow on the ground, you could draw small hearts in sidewalk chalk that will remind people of the conversation hearts we gave each other in grade school.
+If there is no snow on the ground, you could draw colorful hearts in sidewalk chalk that will remind people of the conversation hearts we gave each other in grade school.
 I want to do that along my route to the subway.

-This year, Valentine’s Day is also Ash Wednesday, the beginning of Lent.
+Every so often, Valentine’s Day is also Ash Wednesday, the beginning of Lent.
 I never give up chocolate for Lent; it makes me not a kind person, so I see it as counter-productive.
 My friend Laura Alary writes beautifully about the confluence in this article; and if you are a Lent-observing family, you definitely need her book, Make Room: A Child’s Guide to Lent and Easter.
 For me, the cross of ashes I receive on my forehead on Ash Wednesday is intimately connected with the cross of oil we receive in the same spot at our baptism.
 Here’s the heart of it: From Love we come, and to Love we return.

 Little children, let’s not love with words or speech but with action and truth.